 To start off the activity, start the class with a demonstration of how to play the game.
 The purpose of Charades is to elicit a correct answer of a word, phrase, person’s name, movie character or the title of a movie (etc.) without saying anything.
 A person stands up in front of the class and can only use actions and movement to elicit the answer.

-You could explain the rules to class beforehand or jump straight in with the demonstration without much of an in-depth explanation.
+Next, you could explain the rules to class beforehand or jump straight in with the demonstration without much of an in-depth explanation.

-Once everyone has written something on their papers, gather up all of the papers and begin the game.
+Next, once everyone has written something on their papers, gather up all of the papers and begin the game.
 Each team will use the words on the papers created by the opposing team.
 Every member of each team should have a chance act out at least one of the words/phrases.

-At the end of the game, tally up all of the points and award the winning team a prize.
+Finally, tally up all of the points and award the winning team a prize.

 Follow-Up ESL Activities: